GenerativeMolMachines/siRNA/README.md

-# siRNA
+# Machine learning enables the design of highly effective natural and modified small interfering RNA

+## Abstract

-Small interference RNAs (siRNAs) have emerged as pivotal molecular systems in the fields of therapy and diagnostics due to their regulatory roles in gene expression.
-Their design is complex due to various factors influencing their activity, including chain length, mismatches, and chemical modifications.
-These factors exert complex effects on the activity of siRNA therapies, which can complicate their design and application.
-The experimental design of siRNAs presents a substantial combinatorial challenge, as current methodologies lack versatile design rules.
-Machine learning (ML) has significantly advanced siRNA research, enabling more efficient and accurate analysis of siRNA data, particularly in predicting efficacy and off-target effects.
-Existing studies primarily rely on statistical representations of sequences that consider only nucleotide context, often failing to account for the chemical properties of nucleotides as well as modified nucleotides.
-Consequently, models developed on such bases require extensive datasets to converge towards sufficient predictive accuracy.
-This work proposes a novel method for predicting gene knockout activity of chemically modified siRNAs using ML leveraging descriptors of siRNA chemical composition with convolutional autoencoder (CAE) architecture.
-Model, based on Light Gradient Boosting Machine (LGBM), achieves a Root Mean Squared Error (RMSE) as small as 13.8% in activity evaluation on unseen systems, demonstrating its strong predictive capabilities.
-By filling the gap in the field of advanced chemical composition-aware siRNA design, our model aims to improve the efficacy and specificity of siRNA-based therapies.
+Small interference RNAs (siRNAs) have emerged as pivotal molecular systems in therapy and diagnostics due to their regulatory roles in gene expression.
+The design of siRNAs is complex, influenced by various factors such as chain length, mismatches, and chemical modifications.
+These factors complicate their design and application.

+This project proposes a novel method for predicting gene knockout activity of chemically modified siRNAs using machine learning (ML), leveraging descriptors of siRNA chemical composition with a convolutional autoencoder (CAE) architecture.
+Our model, based on Light Gradient Boosting Machine (LGBM), achieves a Root Mean Squared Error (RMSE) as small as 13.8% in activity evaluation on unseen systems, demonstrating its strong predictive capabilities.

+## Key Features

+- Advanced prediction of siRNA efficacy and specificity.
+- Utilization of chemically aware descriptors for siRNA design.
+- Application of ML techniques to enhance the accuracy of predictions.

+## Project Structure

+The repository contains the following directories:

-Figures contains code for any visualisation of figures in article, except the regression plot.
-He located in the end of the regression file .py
+- **Figures**: Contains code for visualizing figures in the article (excluding the regression plot, which is located at the end of the regression file .py).

-Dataset contains variable dataset versions that you can obtain during cleaning and unification
+- **Dataset**: Includes various versions of the dataset obtained during cleaning and unification.

-Regressor contains files aimed to develop the final model and compared the descriptors and models
+- **Regressor**: Contains files aimed at developing the final model, comparing descriptors and models.

-Unified_data contains notebook and other files that make it possible to obtain final version for dataset
+- **Unified_data**: Includes notebooks and other files that facilitate obtaining the final version of the dataset.

-Classifier contains code for 2 types of classifiers.
-Here we build and optimise our model
+- **Classifier**: Contains code for two types of classifiers used to build and optimize our model.